What It's About

 The role of responsibility in love relationships

-This article has been brewing for a little while.
-It is birthed out of an article I wrote last year titled, Unequal Yoking of Love in Relationships.
-The essence of what I’m discussing here is marriage relationships only survive, and deliver the happiness they promise, when both partners follow marriage as a lifelong calling to be responsible persons.
+This article is birthed out of an article I wrote last year titled, Unequal Yoking of Love in Relationships.
+The essence of what I’m discussing here is marriage relationships only thrive, and deliver the happiness they promise, when both partners follow marriage as a lifelong calling to be responsible persons.

 Four features of responsible persons in marriage relationships are: